kumar-velugula/RepData_PeerAssessment1/PA1_template.md

 data2 <- data %>% group_by(interval) %>% summarize(AverageStepsPerInterval = mean(steps, na.rm=T))

 ##plot average number of steps by the interval from above data2 using plot type 'l'
-##If the histogram doesn't show up here, please refer to the locaiton : figure/unnamed-chunk-5-1.png
+##If the histogram doesn't show up here, please click on link Figure2 or  refer to the locaiton : figure/unnamed-chunk-5-1.png
 with(data2, {
         plot(interval,
              AverageStepsPerInterval,